RamitSarker29/Leetcode/0235-lowest-common-ancestor-of-a-binary-search-tree/README.md

 # 235. Lowest Common Ancestor of a Binary Search Tree

-<h2><a href="https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree">235.
-Lowest Common Ancestor of a Binary Search Tree</a></h2>

 ## Problem

 Given a **Binary Search Tree (BST)** and two nodes `p` and `q`, find their **Lowest Common Ancestor (LCA)**.